-- Conduct a search that is fair, equitable and inclusive in accordance with University policies and procedures
+- Assist in conducting fair, equitable and inclusive searches in accordance with university policies and procedures

-- Work closely with the Search Chair and the Search Committee to draft the position description and qualifications, create the screening criteria, identify outreach and recruitment strategies, screen applicants, complete preliminary and on-campus interviews, deliberate, and complete final evaluations
+- Work closely with the Search Chair and the Search Committee to assist in drafting the position description, qualifications, and screening criteria

 - Include diverse perspectives at every stage of the search process